 To create a swirled frosting there are two options:

 - You can either “paint” two sides of a pastry bag, meaning fill each side with a different flavor, which is a little messy but works well.
 (See a video how-to on this method here.)

 - Or you can fill two pastry bags, each with a different flavor and fit both bags inside a third empty bag.
 If you don’t mind using three bags, this technique works well and is less messy.

 Both methods produce such a pretty piped swirl that you’ll have fun creating!
 I recommend using the 1M pastry tip by Wilton for the ideal cupcake swirl look on your cupcake.
 (Find the 1M tip HERE.
 Or find a small set of decorating pastry tips HERE that includes the 1M.)

 Moist Cupcakes: Keto, Paleo, GAPS

-Regarding the cupcakes’ healthy ingredients, you’ll love the various fats and that they’re easy to digest.
+Regarding the cupcakes’ ingredients, you’ll love the healthy fats and that they’re easy to digest.
 Simply choose the listed sweetener in the recipe that works for your diet.
 I give sweetener options for all diets listed: Keto/low-carb, Paleo and GAPS.
 The other ingredients stay the same.
 The cupcakes themselves are dairy-free, but there are a couple options: If you prefer to use butter or ghee instead of coconut oil, that works great.

 The frosting contains dairy; so it’s Primal, Keto, GAPS.
 (If you need a dairy-free alternative, it’s likely palm shortening [find it here, not the orange one] will work well, but I haven’t tried it yet.)